asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 ### Increase in Bugs and Misunderstanding Business Value

 With each handoff, the intent and value of the work gets convoluted and perhaps even lost.
-So often this ends in delivering bugs or the wrong features.
+This often ends in delivering bugs or the wrong features.
-One of the many brilliant aspects of XP was having customer representation, or a very realistic proxy of the customer, embedded with the team to ensure that the team is getting continuous feedback about the value of the features being built.
+One of the many brilliant aspects of XP was having customer representation, or a very realistic proxy of the customer, embedded with the team.
+This ensures that the team is getting continuous feedback about the value of the features being built.
 Many poor agile implementations create these types of handoffs and separate the decision making about the work from any of the teams doing the work.